AriesMaster/-Kanban-project-API-Design-Pattern-Data-visualizations-Databases-and-Azu/README.md

 10. **Project Documentation**: Describe how stakeholders can use and benefit from the Power BI report in the `ReadMe.md` file.
 Compile a reference list document for your sources.

+Certainly, I'll incorporate the additional information you provided into the README for each project:

+## Project 2 Repository ReadMe

+Welcome to the CMPG 323 Project 2 repository!
+This project focuses on building a comprehensive API for customer, order, and product management.

+### Branching Strategy

+We will be using the Gitflow branching strategy for this project.
+The `main` branch will be our production branch, while `develop` will serve as the development branch.
+Feature branches will be created from `develop` for each specific feature or task.

+### .gitignore File

+A `.gitignore` file is included in the repository to exclude certain files or directories from version control.
+This ensures that sensitive information like credentials, compiled files, and other temporary files are not stored in the repository.

+### Storage of Credentials and Sensitive Information

+For security reasons, sensitive information such as database connection strings, API keys, and passwords should never be directly stored in the repository.
+Instead, use environment variables, configuration files, or a secure key vault to manage and access these credentials during runtime.

+## Project 3 Repository ReadMe

+Welcome to the CMPG 323 Project 3 repository!
+This project focuses on creating a specialized UiPath process for user acceptance testing.

+### Branching Strategy

+Similar to Project 2, we will be using the Gitflow branching strategy.
+The `main` branch is reserved for production, and `develop` serves as the development branch.
+Feature branches will be created from `develop` for specific tasks.

+### .gitignore File

+The repository includes a `.gitignore` file to exclude unnecessary files and directories from version control.
+This helps to prevent sensitive information and temporary files from being committed.

+### Storage of Credentials and Sensitive Information

+Just like in Project 2, sensitive information should never be directly stored in the repository.
+Utilize secure methods such as environment variables or configuration files to manage credentials and other sensitive data securely.

+## Project 4 Repository ReadMe

+Welcome to the CMPG 323 Project 4 repository!
+This project focuses on creating insightful visualizations using Power BI for EcoPower Logistics.

+### Branching Strategy

+For this project, we will stick to the Gitflow branching strategy.
+The `main` branch is for production, and `develop` is the development branch.
+Feature branches will be derived from `develop`.

+### .gitignore File

+Included in the repository is a `.gitignore` file.
+This file is crucial for excluding sensitive files and data that should not be part of version control.

+### Storage of Credentials and Sensitive Information

+Sensitive information should never be directly included in the repository.
+Instead, opt for secure methods like environment variables or configuration files to handle and access credentials and sensitive data appropriately.

+## Project 5 Repository ReadMe

+Welcome to the CMPG 323 Project 5 repository!
+This project focuses on creating a Power BI report for EcoPower Logistics' data visualization.

+### Branching Strategy

+We're employing the Gitflow branching strategy here as well.
+The `main` branch is used for production, while `develop` is the development branch.
+Feature branches will be created from `develop`.

+### .gitignore File

+In the repository, you'll find a `.gitignore` file to exclude unnecessary and sensitive files from being tracked by Git.

+### Storage of Credentials and Sensitive Information

+As with the previous projects, sensitive information should not be stored directly in the repository.
+Adopt secure approaches like environment variables or configuration files to manage sensitive data effectively.